 Mid morning is probably the best time to pollinate your squash, as the flowers should naturally open by then, But if they have not opened yet, you can gently peel them open with your fingers separating the petals and exposing the anthers and pistils.

 Pollinating your squash blossoms by hand is very easy, although somewhat time-consuming if you have a lot of squash plants.
-Simply take the male flower and expose the anther with pollen.
-You'll need to pick the make squash flower to be able to apply pollen from the anther to the female flower's pistil.
-Lightly brush the anther against the pistil in the female flower, leaving some pollen behind.
-If desired, you may also use a cotton swab or a small make up brush to transfer pollen from the anther to the pistil.
+Simply take the male flower, gently remove the petals, and expose the anther with pollen.
+You'll need to pick the make squash flower to be able to apply pollen from the anther to the female flower's stigma.
+Lightly brush the anther against the stigma a few times in the female flower, leaving some pollen behind.
+Each male flower can pollinate about 5 female flowers.
+If desired, you may also use a cotton swab or a small paint brush to transfer pollen from the anther to the stigma.
 You don't need to pick the male flower in order to do this, but these these won't produce squash anyway.
 Squash blossoms are edible too.
 You may choose to put your extra squash blossoms into a salad, or make fritters.
 You can also leave the male flowers on the plant for a little while for the bees to gather nectar from.

 That's all there is to it.
 Now you can sit back and let your squash grow.
 Be sure to pick summer squash when they're small, for the tenderest flesh.
 A zucchini can go from six inches long to a foot long practically overnight, if there is enough sun and rain.
 Happy growing!